breeev/LOVE/README.md

 # ![logo](lov.png "L.O.V.")
 L.O.V.
-My advanced MML inspired golfing language (in progress): Lengh, Octave, Velocity / Volume.
+My first MML inspired golfing language: Lengh, Octave, Velocity / Volume.
 I do need a better name.

 ## What?
 LOV.
 This is a lighter Blip interpreter designed to send midi messages to a file and eventually play it on a sound system built in Python sending it to a local (virtual) loopback MIDI device like <a href="https://www.tobias-erichsen.de/software/loopmidi.html">LoopMIDI</a> for exemple, or just to open it with a midi player / editor.